Bahrain court upholds sentences on uprising leaders

 MILITARY TRIALS

-The men who received life sentences included rights activist Abdulhadi al-Khawaja and opposition leader Hassan Mushaimaa, who has advocated turning Bahrain into a republic.
+Eight of the 20 men received life sentences in a military court last year, including Khawaja and opposition leader Hassan Mushaimaa, who has advocated turning Bahrain into a republic.

-Ibrahim Sharif, leader of the opposition Waad party and the only Sunni among those convicted in the case, is serving a five-year sentence, while blogger Ali Abdulemam was given a 15-year term and is in hiding.
+Ibrahim Sharif, leader of the opposition Waad party and the only Sunni among the 20, is serving a five-year sentence while blogger Ali Abdulemam was given a 15-year term and is in hiding.

 "I am very disappointed.
 This was a shock to people," said Hussein Jawad, son of Mohammed Jawad, who is serving a 15-year sentence.
 "If they don't want life or a future for Bahrain, they will keep the verdicts like this."